me-manu/ebltable/README.rst

 Prerequisites
 -------------

-Python 2.7 and newest versions of the following packages:
+Python 2.7 or 3.x and the following packages:
     - numpy
     - scipy
     - astropy